Suffering From Respiratory Disorders? You May Qualify for Social Security Disability Benefits in NC

 Specific respiratory disorders recognized by the Social Security Administration (SSA) include:

-- Chronic pulmonary insufficiency – This includes chronic obstructive pulmonary disease (COPD) or chronic restrictive ventilatory disease (restricted lung expansion).
+- Chronic pulmonary insufficiency – Includes COPD or chronic restrictive ventilatory disease, where lung expansion is limited.

-- Asthma – This is a chronic narrowing of the airways, including bronchitis or recurrent asthma attacks.
+- Asthma – Chronic narrowing of the airways, which can include bronchitis or frequent asthma attacks.

-- Cystic fibrosis – This is a genetic disease in which thick mucus blocks the airways, causing infections, lung damage, and breathing difficulties.
+- Cystic fibrosis –A genetic condition causing thick mucus buildup, leading to infections, lung damage, and breathing problems.

-- Pneumoconiosis – This is a disease caused by inhaling dust, often in mines, textile factories or other workplaces.
+- Pneumoconiosis – Caused by inhaling dust, often linked to mining, textile work, or other high-exposure environments.

-- Sleep-related breathing disorders – These disorders include sleep apnea, in which breathing stops or becomes shallow during sleep.
+- Sleep-related breathing disorders – Such as sleep apnea, where breathing stops or becomes shallow during sleep.

 Can You Qualify for SSD Benefits with a Respiratory System Disorder?